cetz-package/cetz/src/lib/decorations.typ

         and outer-pointiness >= 0 and outer-pointiness <= 1
       or type(outer-pointiness) == angle
         and outer-pointiness >= 0deg and outer-pointiness <= 90deg,
-      message: "outer-pointiness must be a factor between 0 and 1 or an angle between 0deg and 90deg or auto", )
+      message: "outer-pointiness must be a factor between 0 and 1 or an angle between 0deg and 90deg or auto, got " + repr(outer-pointiness),
+    )
     let outer-pointiness = if outer-pointiness == auto {
       pointiness